-Danica Patrick's Career Ends With Crash At Indy 500
+Danica Patrick's Indy 500 Crash Caps An Otherwise Groundbreaking Career

-In the last race of her career, Danica Patrick crashed as she came out of Turn 2 in the Indianapolis 500.
+In the last race of her history-making career, Danica Patrick went out with a bang — but not the bang she'd hoped.

+At the Indianapolis 500 on Sunday, Patrick crashed as she came out of Turn 2.

-During lap 68 of the race, Patrick lost control and hit the outer wall before sliding across the track, hitting the interior wall, and finally coming to a stop on the grass, the AP reports.
+During lap 68 of the race, Patrick lost control and hit the outer wall before sliding across the track, hitting the interior wall and finally coming to a stop on the grass, the Associated Press reports.

+Patrick is the only woman to have won an IndyCar race, after picking up the sport at age 10 as a way to spend time with family, especially her father, as NPR's Cheryl Corley reports.

-Patrick was able to lift herself out of the car and walked away from the crash.
-She was released after a medical evaluation.
+The 36-year-old was able to lift herself out of the car and walk away from the crash.
+She was released in good shape after a medical evaluation.

 "I mean, today was really disappointing for what we were hoping for and what you want from your last race, but I'm grateful for all of it," Patrick said.
 "I just wish I could have finished stronger."

+But Patrick's finale doesn't define her more than decade-long racing career.
+Speaking with ESPN ahead of Sunday's race, Patrick said, "When I'm done racing I hope people remember me as a great driver.
+And I think it starts there."

-Will Power won the race in it's 102nd running, edging out Ed Carpenter at the Indianapolis Motor Speedway.
-Sunday marks Power's first win in the race that included seven crashes.
+It was Australian Will Power who won the race in its 102nd running, edging out Ed Carpenter.
+Sunday marks Power's first win in a race that saw seven crashes.

-"Man, I just can't believe it," the 37-year-old Australian exclaimed after his winning finish.
+"Man, I just can't believe it," the 37-year-old exclaimed after his winning finish.
 "I was wondering if I would ever win it."

-Patrick, 36, had those same thoughts as she returned to Indianapolis after her 2005 debut at the track that sparked her career.
-Ahead of Sunday's race, Patrick had a four lap average of about 228 mph, earning her a top spot, starting in 7th at the beginning of the race.
+Patrick had those same thoughts as she returned to Indianapolis after her 2005 debut at the track that sparked her career.
+Ahead of Sunday's race, Patrick had a four-lap average of about 228 mph, earning her a top spot, starting in 7th at the beginning of the race.

-Her appearance in Indianapolis was the second half of the "Danica Double" — a swan song of two last races to mark the end of her career.
+Her appearance in Indianapolis was the second half of the "Danica Double" — a swan song of two final races to mark the end of her career.

 Patrick finished 35th at the Daytona 500 in February after another crash ended her run in that race.

-Patrick left IndyCar and moved on to stock cars in 2012, but never won a race.
+Patrick left IndyCar and moved on to stock cars with NASCAR in 2012, but never won a race.

 Sports